hashemabdou/moneyball/README.md

 # moneyball

 To do:

-- underline page you're on in navbar
-- better looking
+issues:
+- the games when created are not being stored in the right database

 - fix user dashboard error
-- allow admin to delete/rename round
 - flow after round is created

 later:
+- better looking
 - figure out leaderboard sitch
 - say hello, name when logged in

+done:
+- allow admin to delete/rename round
+- underline page you're on in navbar